Quantum scalar field theory on equal-angular-momenta Myers-Perry-AdS black holes: Quantum scalar field observables

 Away from the horizon, the algebraic expression for the solution of (\ref{eq:quadratic2}) is not very enlightening, so instead we find $\Omega _{{\textrm { {ZEFO}}}}$ numerically.
 A numerically effective way to compute the solution $\Omega _{{\textrm { {ZEFO}}}}$ of (\ref{eq:quadratic2}) is to write it as \cite{Casals:2005kr}

 choosing the sign in the denominator such that $\Omega _{{\textrm { {ZEFO}}}}$ is regular and positive.

-In Fig.~\ref{fig:ZEFO} we plot our results for $\Omega _{{\textrm { {ZEFO}}}}$ computed using both the difference in SET expectation values between the Hartle-Hawking and Boulware states and the RKT approximation to the SET (green curve).
-The RKT quantity $\Omega _{{\textrm { {ZEFO,RKT}}}}$ is computed in App.~\ref{sec:RKT}, and found to be equal to $\Omega (r)$ (\ref{eq:OmegaZEFORKT}).
-Therefore, in the RKT approximation, for a fixed value of the radial coordinate $r$, the gas of particles is rotating with the same angular speed as a ZAMO at the same radius.
-We see that $\Omega _{{\textrm { {ZEFO,RKT}}}}$ decreases rapidly as we move away from the horizon, and tends to zero at infinity.
+In Fig.~\ref{fig:ZEFO} we plot our results for $\Omega _{{\textrm { {ZEFO}}}}$ computed using both the difference in SET expectation values between the Hartle-Hawking and Boulware states and $\Omega _{{\textrm { {ZAMO}}}}=\Omega (r)$ (\ref{eq:ZAMO}) (green curve).
+We see that $\Omega _{{\textrm { {ZAMO}}}}$ decreases rapidly as we move away from the horizon, and tends to zero at infinity.
 In Fig.~\ref{fig:ZEFO} we show our results for $\Omega _{{\textrm { {ZEFO}}}}$ for three values of the constant $\xi $ coupling the scalar field to the Ricci scalar curvature.
-For the other values of the coupling constant considered in Figs.~\ref{fig:SETF} and \ref{fig:SETFR}, namely $\xi = 1$ and $\xi = 2$, we are unable to obtain physically reasonable values of $\Omega _{{\textrm { {ZEFO}}}}$, due to the quantity $A_{{\textrm { {ZEFO}}}}$ (\ref{eq:AZEFO}) passing through zero between the event horizon and infinity.
+For the other values of the coupling constant considered in Fig.~\ref{fig:SETFR}, namely $\xi = 1$ and $\xi = 2$, we are unable to obtain physically reasonable values of $\Omega _{{\textrm { {ZEFO}}}}$, due to the quantity $A_{{\textrm { {ZEFO}}}}$ (\ref{eq:AZEFO}) passing through zero between the event horizon and infinity.

 For the values of $\xi $ considered in Fig.~\ref{fig:ZEFO}, on the horizon, $\Omega _{{\textrm { {ZEFO}}}}=\Omega _{{\textrm { {ZAMO}}}}=\Omega _{+}$ (\ref{eq:OmegaH}) as expected and the thermal distribution is rotating with the same angular speed as the event horizon.
 Away from the horizon, it can be seen in Fig.~\ref{fig:ZEFO} that $\Omega _{{\textrm { {ZEFO}}}}$ has values close to (but not exactly equal to) $\Omega _{+}$, and, in particular, is significantly larger than the rate of rotation of a ZAMO, $\Omega (r)$.
 For $\xi = 0$ (minimal coupling) and $\xi = 3/16$ (conformal coupling) we find that $\Omega _{{\textrm { {ZEFO}}}}$ decreases slightly with increasing distance from the horizon, while for $\xi = -3/16$ it can be seen that $\Omega _{{\textrm { {ZEFO}}}}$ slightly increases as the radial coordinate increases.
 We deduce that the difference in SET expectation values between the Hartle-Hawking and Boulware states corresponds to a thermal distribution of particles almost (but not quite) rigidly-rotating with the angular speed of the event horizon.